mdm123/ScriptableRenderPipeline/com.unity.visualeffectgraph/Documentation~/ComponentAPI.md

 * In the component API : `initialEventID = Shader.PropertyToID("MyEventName";`.
 * Using the [ExposedProperty Helper Class](ExposedPropertyHelper.md).

-## Random Seed Control
+## Random seed control

 Every effect instance has settings and controls for its random seed.
-You can modify the seed to influence the random values the Visual Effect Graph Asset uses.
+You can modify the seed to influence the random values the Visual Effect Graph uses.

 * `resetSeedOnPlay = true/false`: Controls whether Unity computes a new random seed every time you call the `Play()` function.
-This causes each random value the Visual Effect Graph Asset uses to be different to what it was in previous simulations.
+This causes each random value the Visual Effect Graph uses to be different to what it was in previous simulations.
 * `startSeed = intSeed`: Sets a manual seed that the **Random Number** Operator uses to create random values for this Visual Effect.
 Unity ignores this value if `resetSeedOnPlay` is set to `true`.

+<a name="PropertyInterface"></a>

-## Property Interface
+## Property interface

 To access the state and values of Exposed Properties, you can use multiple methods in the [Visual Effect component](VisualEffectComponent.md).
 Most of the API methods allow access to the property via the following methods:

 * A `string` property name.
 This is easy to use, but is the least optimized method.
 * An `int` property ID.
-To generate this ID from a string property name, you can use `Shader.PropertyToID(string name)`.
+To generate this ID from a string property name, use `Shader.PropertyToID(string name)`.
 This is the most optimized method.
 * The [ExposedProperty Helper Class](ExposedPropertyHelper.md).
 This combines the ease of use the string property name provides with the efficiency of the integer property ID.

-#### Checking for exposed properties
+### Checking for exposed properties

-You can check if the component's Visual Effect Graph Asset contains a specific exposed property.
+You can check if the component's Visual Effect Graph contains a specific exposed property.
 To do this, you can use the method from the following group that corresponds to the property's type:

 * `HasInt(property)`
 * `HasUInt(property)`